 2. Change Your Air Filter

 Maintaining clean and clear air filters will decrease the overall wear and tear on your equipment, thus saving you money.
 When air filters become dirty, the HVAC units have to work harder to pull air through their vents, wasting power and even draining the life of the HVAC sooner.
 New air filters also prevent dirt from slipping into the vents and damaging the HVAC unit.
-Generally you should change your air filter about once a month or if it looks dirty and in need of a replacement.
-This is one of several maintenance checks you can do to keep you unit running well.
+Generally, you should change your air filter about once a month or if it looks dirty and in need of a replacement.
+This is one of several maintenance checks you can do to keep your unit running well.

 3. Upgrade Your HVAC Unit